Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models: Experiments

 \paragraph{Datasets} We evaluate \ours using two publicly available datasets specifically designed for assessing model safety in multi-modal scenarios:

 $\bullet$~Harmful Behaviors Multi-modal Dataset: The Harmful Behaviors dataset~\citep{zou2023universal} is a safety-critical dataset designed to assess LLMs' behavior when prompted with harmful or unsafe instructions.
 It includes 500 instructions aimed at inducing harmful responses.
 For our experiments, we selected a random subset of 100 instructions from this dataset.
 To create multi-modal inputs, which fit for MLLMs evaluation, we paired each instruction with an image randomly sampled from the COCO val2014 dataset~\citep{lin2014microsoft}.
-This ensures a diverse and realistic evaluation of model performance in harmful behavior scenarios.

 $\bullet$~MM-SafetyBench-T: MM-SafetyBench-T~\citep{liu2023mm} is a comprehensive benchmark designed to assess the robustness of MLLMs against image-based manipulations across 13 safety-critical scenarios with 168 text-image pairs specifically crafted for testing safety.
-It provides the diversity of tasks, allowing for meaningful insights into model robustness while ensuring computational feasibility in extensive experimentation.
+It provides a diversity of tasks, allowing for meaningful insights into model robustness while ensuring computational feasibility in extensive experimentation.
 Among the image types provided by this benchmark, we utilized images generated using Stable Diffusion (SD)~\citep{rombach2022high} for this evaluation.
 We provide our detailed evaluation results for each scenario in \cref{sec:MM-detail}.

-\paragraph{Baselines} To evaluate our proposed \ours, we compare it against a variety of baselines that encompass both text-based and image-based approaches.
+\paragraph{Baselines} To evaluate our proposed \ours, we compare it with numerous baselines that encompass both text-based and image-based approaches.